jeanlivino/whatsapp-link-generator/README.md

-# WhatsApp Link Generator - React & Express
+# WhatsApp Link Generator - NextJS

-A WhatsApp link generator with redirect to correct api using React and Express.
+A WhatsApp link generator with redirect to correct api using NextJS.
 The server check if the device is Desktop to redirect for the web.whatsapp.
 [Read more about this.](https://medium.com/@jeanlivino/how-to-fix-whatsapp-api-in-desktop-browsers-fc661b513dc)

 See running at: [http://wppredirect.tk](http://wppredirect.tk)